- Cost: Free savings account; 0.60% annual fee for Twine investing

-Talking about money is often thought of as being taboo.
-However, if you’re in a serious relationship or getting married, money talk is simply an inevitability.
+It’s often considered taboo to talk about money.
+However, if you’re in a serious relationship or getting married, money talk is inevitable.

-This is actually a good thing.
-After all, money is a common source of fuel for arguments between couples.
+Money is a common source of arguments between couples.
 If you and your partner have drastically different financial views, this can lead to tension and unnecessary stress on your relationship.
 Ultimately, to get on the same financial page as your spouse or partner, communication is critical.

 One way to work through financial differences is to create a financial roadmap for your future that makes both parties happy.
 Wealth accumulation should really be a team effort, and it starts with agreeing on how to save and invest your money.